sucv/paperCrawler/ReadMe.md

     ]
 ```

-A spider for multiple vanues (e.g., Nature and Journal of ACM), please refer to DBLP itself or `venues.py`and manually add choose yours.
+A spider for multiple vanues (e.g., Nature and Journal of ACM), please refer to DBLP itself or `venues.py`and manually added your interested venues into `start_urls`.
 ```python
 class ExtraScrapySpider(DblpScrapySpider):
     name = 'extra'